openclaw sessions

 --all-agents reads configured agent stores.
 Gateway and ACP session

-discovery are broader: they also include disk-only stores found under the
+discovery are broader: they also include SQLite stores resolved from

-default agents/ root or a templated session.store root.
-Those discovered
+configured agent roots or a templated session.store root.
+Legacy selector

 openclaw sessions --all-agents --json: